nitish-kasar/SlugGenerator-CI/README.md

 # SlugGenerator-CI
-Code Snippet to Generation Slug for existing field and updating back to db
+Code Snippet to Generation Slug for existing field and updating back to db in Codeigniter

 Param to Modify Inside Script :